Skip to Main Content

 Elders and Knowledge Keepers can provide guidance on:

 It is important to know that not all Elders and Knowledge Keepers carry the same teachings and may not have all of the answers you are seeking.
 For example, a First Nation Elder may carry different cultural perspectives and teachings than an Inuit elder.
+Land Acknowledgements are not "performed" by Elders or Indigenous community.

 Indigenous Cultural Services at UTSC